Hericksen/holbertonschool-printf/README.md

 ## Description

-This is a mimic version of the printf function with most basic functionalities such as printing a string, a character and also printing an integer number.
+This is a mimic version of the printf function with most basic functionalities such as printing a string, a character and an integer number.

 ## Requirement